alexwenzel/npm-html-dialog/readme.md

 # html-dialog

-a simple but flexible html dialog for any frontend. based on the [html dialog](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) element.
+a simple but flexible html dialog in javascript for any frontend. based on the [html dialog](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) element.

+size of the minified module: 1.8kb

 <img src="img1.png" width="200"/>
 <img src="img2.png" width="200"/>